 The industry has been pushing for shorter TLS certificate validity periods for over a decade, with TLS certificate validity continuing to be reduced.
 As part of a collective effort to fortify security and encourage streamlined certificate management practices, the CA/B Forum has reduced certificate validity, through updated baseline requirements, approximately every 3 years.

-Reducing TLS Certificate validity down to 90-days has both positive and negative implications for organizations of all sizes:
+Reducing TLS Certificate validity down to 47 days has both positive and negative implications for organizations of all sizes.

 While transitioning to 90-day TLS certificates presents challenges, the advantages far outweigh the drawbacks, particularly in the context of today’s dynamic threat landscape.
 Fortunately, comprehensive, automated Certificate Lifecycle Management (CLM) solutions are readily available to help organizations overcome 90-Day TLS validity hurdles, achieve crypto-agility and reinforce security.

-Although the effective date is still undecided, it’s crucial for organizations to start preparing now for the transition to 90-day TLS certificate validity.
-Google publicly announced their proposal in 2023 to give organizations ample warning and to encourage organizations to take action now.
+Now that the mandate is in effect, it’s more crucial than ever for organizations to start preparing for the transition to 47-day TLS certificate validity.
+Google publicly announced their proposal in 2023 to give organizations ample warning and to encourage organizations to take action.
 Proactive planning, including implementing effective certificate lifecycle management (CLM) strategies and crypto-agility will help ensure a smooth transition to reduced certificate lifespans.